 How should I store Dalfampridine extended-release tablets?

-- Safely throw away a Dalfampridine extended-release tablets that are out of date or no longer needed.
+• Safely throw away Dalfampridine extended-release tablets that are out of date or no longer needed.

 Keep Dalfampridine extended-release tablets and all medicines out of the reach of children.

 Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
-Do not use Dalfampridine extended-release tabletsfor a condition for which it was not prescribed.
+Do not use Dalfampridine extended-release tablets for a condition for which they were not prescribed.
 Do not give Dalfampridine extended-release tablets to other people, even if they have the same symptoms that you have.
-It may harm them.
+They may harm them.

 This Medication Guide summarizes the most important information about Dalfampridine extended-release tablets.
 If you would like more information, talk with your doctor.
 You can ask your pharmacist or doctor for information about Dalfampridine extended-release tablets that is written for health professionals.